 - 1 teaspoon pure vanilla extract or vanilla paste

 - 1 tablespoon heavy cream

 - In a stand mixer, with the dough hook, mix together all of the dough ingredients to form a mostly smooth, shiny dough.
 Don't worry; what starts out as a sticky mess becomes beautifully satiny as it kneads.
 Knead this dough on medium speed for about 5 minutes.

 - Spray a medium bowl with cooking spray.
 Transfer the dough into the greased bowl, using a spatula because the dough will be a bit sticky.
-Cover the bowl with a clean kitchen towel and let it rise for 1 1/2 hours.
+Cover the bowl with a clean kitchen towel and let it rise for 1 hour, or until doubled in size.
 If you want to to make this for ahead, you can cover the bowl with plastic wrap and transfer it to the fridge and continue with the recipe the next morning.
 Or, you can continue with it immediately.

 - In a bowl, mash all of the ingredients (except the chopped chocolate and orange zest) together until smooth.

 To Assemble the Rolls: